nalinahuja/facefilter/README.md

 # FaceFilter

-Project repository for FaceFilter, an application that adds a tracked image a human face.
+Project repository for FaceFilter, an application that adds a tracked image to a human face.